DAVE RAMSEY'S FINANCIAL PEACE UNIVERSITY

 LARGE CAN OF RAVIOLIS

 POWDERED DRINK MIX

 CHEESE & CRACKER PACKAGES

-PLEASE BRING A BAG OF GROCERIES TO MASS WITH YOU THE FIRST WEEKEND OF EVERY MONTH.
+PLEASE BRING A BAG OF GROCERIES TO MASS WITH YOU THE FIRST WEEKEND OF EVERY MONTH AND PLACE THEM IN THE FOOD BIN.
 THESE GROCERIES HELP SUSTAIN MANY FAMILIES THROUGHOUT THE MONTH.
 THANK YOU FOR YOUR GENEROUS SUPPORT !